frank-wood-dev/NFLHistory/README.md

 ## Overview

-This project models NFL games, teams, and franchises beginning with the Super Bowl era.
-It is designed to support historical analysis, franchise rankings, head-to-head reports, and custom statistical research.
+This project models NFL games, historical teams, and franchises beginning with the Super Bowl era.

 ## Technologies